IIIF/api/source/api/extension/navplace/index.md

 ### 4.1 GeoJSON-LD on the Web

 The choice to use GeoJSON-LD is not arbitrary.
-It is the primary geocoordinate data format supported by web based maps.
+It is the primary geocoordinate data format supported by web-based maps.
 Too often, poorly formatted datasets are programmatically transformed into GeoJSON as a shim into web-based map platform in order to preserve the original data format.
 This specification drives implementers to have geocoordinate data saved as GeoJSON-LD when it is intended for use on the web.
 This practice removes barriers for interoperable geocoordinate data as well as promotes the robust functionality of prior, current, and upcoming web-based map platform developments.

 ### 4.2 IIIF Cookbook